 Entrepreneurs who are looking to register a holding structure determine the location according to several factors, such as the taxes they are required to pay.
 Singapore is an ideal location for holding companies, and is sometimes preferred over Switzerland and the Netherlands.
 For example, capital gains are not taxable in Singapore, which is not always the case in Switzerland and in the Netherlands.
 Registering a company in Singapore may be a wise decision as it offers multiple benefits to its shareholders.

-The World Bank has ranked Singapore as one of the top 3 easiest places to do business in the world in 2015 and 2016.
-Singapore earned this ranking based on various factors affecting businesses, such as the ease of starting a business, tax matters, enforcing contracts and obtaining construction permits.
+Singapore is regularly ranked as one of the easiest places to do business in the world, based on various factors affecting businesses, such as the ease of starting a business, tax matters, enforcing contracts and obtaining construction permits.

 The Inland Revenue Authority of Singapore (IRAS) carries out investigations in order to detect and to resolve tax evasion and fraud.
 Investigation activities may include surprise visits to the business premises as well as examination of accounting records, source documents and other pertinent records.
 Moreover, the Monetary Authority of Singapore (MAS) requires financial institutions to implement controls that identify and prevent the flow of illegal funds through the financial system.
 Therefore, financial institutions must identify their customers, review accounts regularly and report all suspicious transactions.
 Money laundering techniques sometimes involve statutory funds, which are funds life insurance companies are legally required to set aside to repay liabilities.
 Therefore, anti-laundering measures require a proof of legality for money that comes in Singapore, especially when it is destined to fill statutory funds.